 The 5:2 Method

 These intermittent fasting methods can help you lose weight.
-They can also improve musculoskeletal, tissue, heart, and mental health, memory, and physical performance (6).
+They might also improve musculoskeletal, tissue, heart, and mental health, memory, and physical performance (6).
 That said, you should know that intermittent fasting is not for every woman.

 Although it is associated with numerous health benefits, some women have to avoid it.
 These include women with diabetes, blood sugar problems, and eating disorders (6).
+Always talk to your doctor first to discuss your individual situation and whether any diet or fasting regime is safe for you.

 Getting Adequate Rest